About Bishop Nicholas

-Starting December 2011, Bishop Nicholas has been residing at the Archdiocese Headquarters in Englewood, NJ, serving as the Bishop of Brooklyn, managing the Diocese of New York and Washington, DC, and being the Assistant of Metropolitan Philip.
+Starting December 2011, Bishop Nicholas has been residing at the Archdiocese Headquarters in Englewood, NJ.
+He serves as the Bishop of Brooklyn, and of New York & Washington D.C., and is the Assistant of Metropolitan Joseph.
 At the Archdiocese Headquarters, Bishop Nicholas has been performing numerous tasks:

 - Chairman of the Archdiocesan Ordination Review Board

 - Overseer of the Department of Clergy Insurance and Benefits

 - Overseer of the Department of Missions and Evangelism

 - Overseer of the Department of Internet Ministry